emilsharkov/AutomatedCookieClicker/README.md

 # AutomatedCookieClicker

-Automated Cookie Clicker is a bot that uses Python's Selenium WebDriver API to play the Cookie Clicker from https://orteil.dashnet.org/cookieclicker/ instead of you.
+Automated Cookie Clicker is a bot that uses Python's Selenium WebDriver API to play the game Cookie Clicker from https://orteil.dashnet.org/cookieclicker/ instead of you.

 ## Requirements